OutSystems/docs-product/src/ref/apis/intro.md

 API Name | Available As | Description
 ---|---|---
 [BinaryData API](auto/binarydata-api.final.md) | Referenced extension | API to manipulate binary content such as conversions from and to Text or Base64 Text, encoding conversion, binary content length, and binary data comparison.
-[EnhancedWebReferences API](auto/enhancedwebreferences-api.final.md) | Referenced extension | API to dynamically change Web Service and Web Reference URLs, SOAP headers, credentials, and proxies.<br/>Applicable to exposed SOAP Web Services and consumed SOAP Web Services that were upgraded to OutSystems 11.
 [HTTPRequestHandler API](auto/httprequesthandler-api.final.md) | Referenced extension | API with functionality to allow you to manipulate HTTP Requests and Responses.
 [REST Extensibility API](rest-extensibility-api.md) | .NET classes | API that enables you to access the content of requests and responses used by methods consumed from other REST APIs.
-[SAP Extensibility API](sap-extensibility-api.md) | .NET libraries | API that enables you to customize your connection and calls to SAP remote functions through an extension.
-[SOAP Extensibility API](soap-extensibility-api.md) | .NET classes | API that enables you to modify the SOAP connection, request and/or response message using .NET code.<br/>Applicable to consumed SOAP Web Services created in OutSystems 11.

 ## Monitoring and Traceability